What skills do kids actually need for Kindergarten readiness?

 This is a lesson we learn in childhood, but what happens to the kids who don’t learn this lesson?
 How is their self-esteem later in life?
 Have they accidentally made a connection to self-worth and winning?

-Conversely, we need to teach children to WIN graciously and respectfully.
+Conversely, we need to teach children to win without hurting others.
 They need to understand that winning is part of the game, but the fun was in the playing.

-Read picture books at home and ask them to wait until the end for questions.
+The ability to sit and listen starts with books.
+Read picture books at home and ask them to wait until the end for questions or comments.
+Go to the library for story time.
+Try reading simple chapter books with limited pictures.

-Limit screen time to help children grow a longer attention span.
+Another way to help at home: Make screen time routine (rather than excessive) to help children grow a longer attention span.

-It’s a hard skill to learn (and hard for me to advocate for when children that age should be running and playing, but thus is sadly the reality of American Kindergarten).
+It’s a hard skill to learn at this age (and hard for me to advocate for when children should be running, playing, and active in education, but thus is sadly the reality of American kindergarten).

 School isn’t the most exciting place all the time.